Effects of local mutations in quadratic iterations: Discussion

-Finally, many of the choices made for the functions and transitions in our model are preliminary, and can be further altered to better match the biological or mathematical needs.
-For example, the interpolation used to define the decaying effects of mutation within the transition annulus is somewhat preliminary, and its smoothness could be later improved; analyticity may bring further advantages to the model than simple continuity, and be more in line with the likely smoothness of biological process itself.
-More generally, the choice for using quadratic complex functions was based on their relative simplicity versus other models, and on the considerable amount of existing work and prior knowledge of dynamics in this family, both in the context of single iterated maps, as well as that of random iterations.
-One may choose to later investigate the same concepts within a different dynamic family, with tighter ties to biology.
+Finally, many of the choices made for the functions and transitions in our model are preliminary, and can be further altered to better match both biological and mathematical needs.
+For example, the interpolation used to define the decaying effects of mutation within the transition annulus is preliminary, and one of our goals is to improve its smoothness in future versions of the model.
+Analyticity of the function $f$ would bring significant mathematical advantages to the model than mere continuity, and would also likely represent a more realistic implementation of the biological phenomenology.
+More generally, the choice for using quadratic complex functions was based on their relative simplicity versus other models, and on the considerable amount of existing work and prior knowledge of dynamics in this family, both in the context of single iterated maps as well as that of random iterations.
+The same concepts can be investigated for a different dynamic family, creating the opportunity to explore the universality of mutation effects between families.